ilijamt/vault-plugin-secrets-gitlab/README.md

 type                  self-managed
 ```

-**Important**: Token will be showed after rotation, it will not be shown again.
+**Important**: Token will be shown only after rotation, and it will not be shown again.

 ## Upgrading